PPO on Gymnasium CartPole (Executable Example) #

 Gymnasium Bridge #

-We talk to a small Python helper (scripts/rl/gymnasium_server.py) using the reusable runtime
+We talk to a small Python service (scripts/rl/gymnasium_server.py) using the reusable runtime

 The Lean-side trust-boundary contract (rl.boundary.Contract) is enforced on every step.